Flexible working – formal scheme

 Stage in process Normal time scale

 In coming to its decision, the department should take care not to discriminate on any of the protected characteristics detailed in the Equality Act 2010.
 It should seek to balance the individuals’ needs with the operational needs of the department and it should establish a legitimate business reason for any refusal.
-This should be based on the 8 statutory business reasons for refusal, given in Step 3 of the University's formal flexible working procedure, and demonstrate that the refusal is proportionate in the light of this business reason.
+This should be based on the 8 statutory business reasons for refusal, given in Step 3 of the University's formal flexible working procedure, and should demonstrate that the refusal is proportionate in the light of this business reason.

 If the department cannot decide between requests according to business reasons, some form of random selection should be used to distinguish between the requests.

-An employee will have the right to be accompanied at a meeting or an appeal meeting by a trade union representative (if a member) or by a friend or colleague from within the University.
+An employee has the right to be accompanied at a meeting or an appeal meeting by a trade union representative (if a member) or by a friend or colleague from within the University.
 A person who accompanies an employee at a meeting or an appeal meeting concerning a request for flexible working will have the right to paid time off for this purpose.

 Step-by-step